conti748/cryceleb2023/README.md

 in the challenge dataset.

-By employing the triplet loss training and the unified dataset split technique, our solution offers several advantages over the baseline approach:
+By employing the triplet loss training and the unified dataset split technique, the proposed solution offers several advantages over the baseline approach:

 - Enhanced Representation Learning: The use of triplet loss training enables the network to learn more nuanced representations, capturing subtle